ggaswint/ARIANNAanalysis/README.md

 # Software

-**angularPolarPlot.py:**
-Takes the saved .npy RF angular data from the script *getAngularReconstructionDataRootInput.py* or *getAngularReconstructionDataNurInput.py* and makes a polar plot of the reconstructed RF angular directions.

 **getAnglesFromSPICE.py**
 Used to match the arrival and launch angular direction given the depth of the SPICEcore pulser for an ARIANNA station 51 receiver.
 Imported by other scripts in ARIANNAanalysis.